“COME….ON….YOU….BOYS IN BLUE, COME ON YOU BOYS IN BLUE, COME ON YOU BOYS, COME ON YOU BOYS IN BLUE…”

-The resulting penalty put us in their 22 for a lineout and from there we battered their line with a series of phases, winning more penalties (which might have tempted another yellow on another more competitive night) and with the “tap n go” still very much on Leinster’s menu of penalty options it was in the end Rhys Ruddock (not Scott Penny as announced) who got the ball over.
+The resulting penalty put us in their 22 for a lineout and from there we battered their line with a series of phases, winning more penalties (which might have tempted another yellow on a different,more competitive night) and with the “tap n go” still very much on Leinster’s menu of penalty options it was Rhys Ruddock in the end (not Scott Penny as announced) who got the ball over.

 Fair play to Quins who weren’t for simply seeing out the sin bin spell, they were still keen on finding a way past our blue wall.
 Sadly for them when Northmore chose to go the “cheeky little chip over the top” route at one stage, he somehow didn’t realise he was sending the ball towards Mr Devin Toner who grabbed it like a pineapple from a tree.

 What happened next was simply magical, even when you consider we had an extra man.
 First remember that at this point, to a man, Leinster’s focus is on defence.
 Now all of a sudden Big Dev has it for us so we need to make the most of this transition phase and the extra space available.

 Luke McGrath is quick off the mark to get things going and he fires a pass towards Peter Dooley.
 You’d think 99 out of 100 props in that situation would say their role was to drag the ball a few more hard yards and let their teammates recycle, but not Dooley.
 With precise technique and lightning speed he fashions a pass to Sexton, who in turn sends it on to the wide channel where we’ve two men ready to storm into the overlap.